GDevelopApp/GDevelop-tutorials/docs/inAppTutorial/REFERENCE.md

 - `presenceOfElement` (string): the CSS selector of an element present in the DOM or a custom selector
 - `absenceOfElement` (string): the CSS selector of an element absent from the DOM or a custom selector
 - `valueHasChanged` (true): the CSS selector of an input whose value has changed
+- `valueEquals` (string): the CSS selector of an input whose value is equal to the string (even for numbers, it has to be a string, ex: "2")
 - `instanceAddedOnScene` (string): the name of an object for which an instance has been added on the scene
+  - `instancesCount` (number): the number of instances that should be present on the scene (to be used with `instanceAddedOnScene`)
 - `previewLaunched` (true): a preview has been launched
 - `clickOnTooltipButton` (`messageByLocale` object): the label of the button displayed in the tooltip that the user has to click to go to the next step.
 - `editorIsActive` (string `scene:editor`): to detect when a user switched editors